 In the bumblebee room, children aged 2½ – 3 years are given a wide range of learning opportunities through sand, malleable play, books, block play, exploratory play, role play and movement.

-The children in the grasshopper room (3-5 years) follow The Foundation Phase, which allows your children to be creative, imaginative and to have fun whilst learning.
+The children in the grasshopper room (3-5 years) follow Foundation learning, which allows your children to be creative, imaginative and to have fun whilst learning.
 This gives children skills to build on and develop ready for school.